rust-basel/fullstack-rust-workshop/src/06-creating_a_database.md

 ## Adding the database to our axum backend

-Adding this database is farely simple with axums `Router` builder.
+Adding this database is fairly simple with axums `Router` builder.
-Go to into the `backends` main function, init a default database and use it inside the router.
+Go inside the `backends` main function, init a default database and use it inside the router.

 Before we can use our database, we have to make sure that there is no data race.
 Or - the compiler checks that for us.